-OMAHA – A popular concert series at the University of Nebraska at Omaha (UNO) that brings world-renowned musicians to campus will return for a second season beginning this month.
-Thursday, Sept.
-14, marks the first of seven concerts that will make up the UNO School of Music International Concert Series, which will run through next spring.
+OMAHA – A popular concert series featuring world-renowned musicians has returned to the University of Nebraska at Omaha (UNO) for a second season.
+Seven concerts will make up the UNO School of Music International Concert Series in the 2017-18 academic year.

 The series is designed to strengthen community engagement and music education in Omaha.
 Five of the recitals will be paired with free masterclass opportunities.
 Each masterclass will be open to the public for observation; young artists from the community will be invited to perform.

 The series schedule follows, below.
 Each event will be held in the Strauss Performing Arts Center.

 With exception of the faculty recital, each performance will be $15 for general admission; $8 for non-UNO students, seniors or military personnel; and free for UNO students, faculty and staff.
 The faculty showcase will be $10 for general admission, and $5 for non-UNO students, seniors or military personnel.

 Tickets can be purchased at TicketOmaha.com, or by calling 402.345.0606.
 UNO students will receive free admission by showing their MavCard at the door.

 Faculty and staff will be able to claim up to four free tickets each by showing their MavCARD at the door.

 One of the most respected and acclaimed flutists performing today, Wincenc has appeared as soloist with major orchestras worldwide and has premiered works written for her by numerous prominent composers.